 Artichokes are a great side dish for summer grilling and gatherings.
 Served with a fantastic lemon, garlic, olive oil, and butter dipping sauce that platter disappears quickly.
 In fact, after we shot the photos we were hungry and we ended up eating the whole thing.
 All of them.
 They were so good!
 You’ve got to try grilled artichokes.
 Cook them the day ahead then grill when ready to serve.
 Keep reading for full directions and recipe.

 How to Make Grilled Artichokes

 Next, slice off the top quarter to third of the artichoke.
 Using a serrated knife makes it a lot easier.
-With kitchen scissors, trim remaining leaf tips of barbs.
+Using kitchen scissors, trim remaining tips of barbs.

-To prevent artichokes from turning brown, rub artichokes with a lemon half.
-Use those lemons to add to the cooking pot.
+To prevent artichokes from turning brown, rub artichokes with a lemon half then add those lemons to add to the cooking pot.